Pearcedale: Meteorites

 A meteorite known as Cranbourne meteorite No.11 was found 2 kilometres north north-east of Pearcedale and 5 kilometres east-south east of the Langwarrin Railway Station.
 The meteorite weighed a massive 762 kilograms and was reportedly found in 1903, just below the surface of the ground.
 The find was not reported at the time and, from all accounts the meteorite was kept in the possession of the finder until 1938, when it was sold to the U.S. National Museum, Washington.

 Another known as Cranbourne meteorite No.12 was discovered in April 1982 it was donated to the then Shire Council for display purposes.
 This meteorite was first found in 1927 but only recently came to scientific notice.
 Weighing 23 kilograms it has been registered in the collections of the National Museum of Victoria and is on a long-term loan to the City of Casey, for display purposes.
 It was found on a property located on the north-east corner of Pearcedale Road, Pearcedale.

 In 2013 Cranbourne meteorite 13 was found at the intersection of North Road and Pearcedale Road.
 CSIRO took possession shortly after and it has since been classified as the third largest Mars based meteorite found in the southern hemisphere.

 Culture

 The town is surrounded by many horse and hobby properties, market gardens, cattle, egg and poultry farms.
 Much of the locality is zoned as "green wedge" and therefore future urban development in the region is limited.
 Pearcedale Primary School is notable as being the regional school responsible for the teaching of children impaired by hearing loss.
-The school has an enrolment of over 600 students and is widely acknowledged as being of high standard.
+The school has an enrolment of 950 students and is widely acknowledged as being of high standard.